ISISComputingGroup/ibex_developers_manual/SMC.md

 This is a newport motor controller.
 They have peculiar startup and homing behaviour, after powering up they must be homed and once homed they can not be homed again.

 If running asyn trace, when it is working you may have nothing printed, so i guess It doesn't look to regularly poll. but all a bit confusion.
+If you want to run asyn trace, note that the port is called `serial1` rather than `L0`

 ### Connection